-Two-day and single-day tickets will go on sale in early 2014.
+Two-day and single-day tickets will go on sale in late Spring 2014.
 The Sacramento Sports Commission is investing $1.2 million to refurbish the track surface at Hornet Stadium, site of the 2000 and 2004 U.S. Olympic Track & Field Trials.
 Those were the two best-attended U.S. Trials in history, attracting nearly 360,000 spectators.

 Site of the 2000 and 2004 Olympic Trials for Track & Field, Sacramento has hosted several prominent track & field events recently, including the 2011 World Masters Championships, 2010 USA Masters Championships, 2010 USA Junior Olympic Track & Field Championships and 1995 USA Outdoor Championships.
 Sacramento also has been home to the NCAA Outdoor Track & Field Championships in 2003, 2005, 2006 and 2007.
 The 1968 AAU Championships featured the “Night of Speed” in which the world record in the men’s 100-meter dash took a wholesale beating.
 The 1981 nationals showcased the dizzying talents of a rising star named Carl Lewis.
 The 1995 USA Championships featured Michael Johnson’s wins in the 200 and 400 meters, presaging his similar double at the 1996 Olympics in Los Angeles.